CRE Industrial Property Insights and Inspiration

 2 ACTION STEPS FOR PROSPECTIVE TENANTS

-- Verify the building’s operational basics – Confirm power capacity (amps and phase), clear height, roll-up door size, parking availability, and zoning compliance.
+• Verify the building’s operational basics – Confirm power capacity (amperage, voltage, and phase), clear height, roll-up/dock door size, parking availability, and zoning compliance.
 These core features directly impact daily workflow and whether your business can legally operate in the space.

 3 KEY TAKEAWAYS